-- 1) Labeling Standards - a) Labeling shall meet the intent of ANSI/TIA/EIA-606-A Administration Standard for Commercial Telecommunications Infrastructure standards.
-In addition, provide the following: - 1) Label each outlet with permanent self-adhesive label with minimum 3/16 in. high characters. - 2) Label each cable with permanent self-adhesive label with minimum, 1/8 in. high characters, in the following locations: - i.
-Inside receptacle box at the work area. - ii.
-Behind the IDF patch panel or punch block. - 3) Use labels on the face of data patch panels. - 4) Labels shall be machine-printed.
-Hand-lettered labels will not be acceptable - 5) All labels printed for the device end of the cable shall consist of the following labeling scheme. - Standard network drops will be labeled with the IDFpatchpanel-room#-outlet# layout (ex.
-A-B-209-07 for IDF-A, Patch Panel B, Room 209, port 7.
+1) Labeling Standards

+- a) Labeling shall meet the intent of ANSI/TIA/EIA-606-A Administration Standard for Commercial Telecommunications Infrastructure standards.
+In addition, provide the following: - 1) Label each outlet with permanent self-adhesive label with minimum 3/16 in. high characters. - 2) Labels must be placed near the end of each cable using self-adhesive labeling with minimum, 1/8 in. high characters, as well as in the following locations: - i.
+On the faceplate/surface box for each outlet. - ii.
+In the specified area of all patch panels. - 3) Use labels on the face of data patch panels. - 4) Labels shall be machine-printed.
+Hand-lettered labels will not be acceptable - 5) All labels printed for the device end of the cable shall consist of the following labeling scheme. - All standard and special systems network drops will be labeled with the IDF#-room#-outlet# layout (ex.
+03-209-07 for IDF-03, Room 209, port 7.
 Refer to Section 6.I.
-Outlet Labeling 1 and Outlet Labeling 2) - Special Systems drops will be labeled with the IDF, patch panel, port # layout. (ex.
-A-A-24 for IDF-A, patch panel A, port 24) - All devices that exist outside of the building structure and require data connectivity will be labeled at the outlet in the following format: "IDF# - Patch Panel # - EXT - Exterior Device #" (ex.
-A-B-EXT-01) - b) Label cables, outlets, patch panels, and punch blocks with the labeling scheme outlined later in this section. - c) Mark up floor plans showing outlet locations, type, and cable marking of cables.
+Outlet Labeling 1 and Outlet Labeling 2) - All devices that exist outside of the building structure and require data connectivity will be labeled at the outlet in the following format: "IDF# -EXT - Exterior Device #" (ex.
+03-EXT-01 for IDF-03, Exterior device, port 1) - b) Mark up floor plans showing outlet locations, type, and cable marking of cables.
 Turn these drawings over to WESD-MIS two (2) weeks prior to move-in to allow the WESD-MIS personnel to connect and test equipment in a timely fashion.